Inferring low-dimensional microstructure representations using convolutional neural networks: Introduction

 Here, we apply the Gatys et al. CNN {\em texture vector} representation of image statistics to the problem of characterizing materials micrographs.
 The texture vector is a statistical representation of an image derived from the processing of a pre-trained CNN; we use the Visual Geometry Group's VGG-19 network~\cite{Simonyan14}, which has been trained to classify 1.2 million natural images~\cite{Russakovsky15}.
-The ability of the texture vector to capture the complex statistical correlations of microstructure is shown in Fig.~\ref{fig:texturereconstructions}: We use the CNN texture vector to characterize an original microstructural image, and then generate a new, random image constrained to the same statistics.
+We demonstrate that the texture vectors generated using the VGG-19 network can capture complex statistical correlations visible in microstructure images in Fig.~\ref{fig:texturereconstructions}.
+Specifically, we use the CNN texture vector to characterize an original microstructural image, and then generate a new, random image constrained to the same statistics.
 It is remarkable that using only a single original image, the algorithm generates texture images nearly indistinguishable to the eye.
-This success demonstrates the power of \emph{transfer learning}, i.e., using knowledge gained from one problem to solve a related problem.
-Crucially, the transfer learning approach works well with very limited data, which may be expensive to collect in the case of materials micrographs.
+In the case of materials micrographs, where data can be expensive to collect, the ability for a method perform well on small datasets is crucial.
+Our approach can be considered one of \emph{transfer learning}, \emph{i.e.}, the application of a model trained on one problem to achieve results on a different, but related problem.
 The fidelity in Fig.~\ref{fig:texturereconstructions} motivates us to pursue the CNN texture vector as a tool for mapping relationships between materials processing, microstructure, and properties.